syncfusion-content/xamarin-docs/Xamarin/Diagram/OverviewPanel.md

 ---
-title: About Xamarin Diagram control | Syncfusion
+title: About Xamarin Diagram control | Syncfusion&reg;
-description: Learn here all about Overview Panel support in Syncfusion Xamarin Diagram (SfDiagram) control and more.
+description: Learn here all about Overview Panel support in Syncfusion&reg; Xamarin Diagram (SfDiagram) control and more.
 platform: Xamarin
 control: SfDiagram
 documentation: UG